Saba-Gul/Leveraging-LlamaIndex-for-Synthetic-Financial-Data-Analysis/README.md

 To run the code, simply execute the script in a Python environment that supports Jupyter notebooks or Google Colab.

-## Code Explanation

-The main components of the code are as follows:

-1. **Importing Libraries**: The necessary libraries, including `llama-index`, `OpenAI`, and `tqdm`, are imported.
+## How It Works

+The code consists of several key steps:

-2. **PDF Data Extraction**: The script downloads the 10-K report and extracts its content into a structured format.
+1. **PDF Data Extraction**: The script downloads the specified 10-K financial report and extracts its text content using the LlamaIndex library.

-3. **Chunking the Data**: The document is divided into smaller nodes for easier processing.

-4. **Generating Questions**:
-   - A prompt template is created to guide the LLM in generating questions.
-   - The LLM is called to produce a specified number of questions for each chunk of the document.
+2. **Data Chunking**: The extracted content is processed into smaller sections (nodes) to facilitate question generation.

+3. **Synthetic Question Generation**: Using OpenAI's GPT model, the script generates a defined number of questions for each node.
+These questions encompass key financial concepts, metrics, and specific numerical data from the report.

-   - The generated questions are cleaned and stored alongside their context.
+4. **Output Storage**: The generated questions are stored in a dictionary, with each question linked to its corresponding context.

 ## Importance for Financial Analysts

-This tool is designed to assist financial analysts by:

-- **Automating Insights**: Quickly generates relevant questions to guide analysis, reducing manual effort.
-- **Enhancing Understanding**: Helps identify key metrics and concepts within financial reports, leading to deeper insights.
+Generating synthetic questions can be a game-changer for financial analysts in the following ways:

-- **Improving Efficiency**: Saves time in document review and analysis, allowing analysts to focus on interpreting results rather than extracting data.
+- **Efficiency**: Saves time in document review and analysis, allowing analysts to focus on interpreting results rather than extracting data.

+- **Scalability**: This approach enables the creation of large sets of questions across multiple reports, facilitating comprehensive analyses across different financial documents.

+- **Insight Generation**: By asking diverse questions about the report's content, analysts can uncover insights and trends that might not be immediately apparent from the raw data.